Can I Sue a Military Hospital for a Birth Injury?

 - Employment records that show time you missed from work or used your vacation or sick-day benefits to care for your child or take them to the doctor

 Once you have received an accurate diagnosis and treatment plan, your next step should be to contact an experienced military malpractice birth injury lawyer.
 This type of lawyer has access to experts who can review the care provided and determine if the military health care staff provide care that was below the accepted national standards and caused injuries to the child and mother.
 We can also explain your rights.
-Our birth injury lawyers can help explain your legal options for pursuing compensation that can help maximize your child’s quality of life.
+Our D.C. birth injury lawyers can help explain your legal options for pursuing compensation that can help maximize your child’s quality of life.

 Legal Help for Families Impacted by Birth Injuries at Military Hospitals and Overseas Military Hospitals